RanchoNJHS/ranchonjhs.github.io/README.md

 - you can adjust the size of these images by adjusting the values for index-img in styles.css
 - in calender.html change the calender widget to your google calender

+in case you want to edit the website, the ranchonjhs gmail account has access to all the google assests (namely scripts)

 if the domain stops working, remind mrs. hartmann to go to porkbun.com and renew the subscription